 Unique Dual Mint Mark Discovery

-Upon closer examination of the understrike on the reverse of the quarter, Jon Sullivan of Sullivan Numismatics discovered and successfully matched up the "D" mint mark.
+Upon closer examination of the understrike on the reverse of the quarter, the "D" mint mark is visible.
 The copper Lincoln Cent was originally STRUCK IN DENVER prior to being overstruck by Proof Bicentennial Dies in San Francisco.
 To date, this is the only known proof U.S. coin that shows 2 mint marks from 2 different U.S. Mints.

 The 1976 Proof Bicentennial Quarters were struck at the San Francisco Mint.
 Somehow a Lincoln Cent that was struck in Denver was subsequently struck by proof Bicentennial Quarter dies at the San Francisco Mint.